 The Knox County Health Department is responsible for contact tracing and provides student- and staff-related COVID-19 data to Knox County Schools, as reported below.
-These numbers will be updated each afternoon from Monday through Friday, but will not be updated during Fall Break from Oct.
-11-15.
+These numbers will be updated each afternoon from Monday through Friday, but will not be updated during extended school holidays.

 "Active cases" represents the number of confirmed cases by the Health Department and KCS Health Services.
 Please note that there could be a delay based on lab reporting.

 In updated guidance received in late August from the Tennessee Department of Education, school districts may apply for a waiver to temporarily move classrooms or individual schools to online learning.
 Moving entire school districts to virtual is currently not an option allowed by the state.
 As in previous years, the district does have 10 inclement weather days to use throughout the school year.
 If all inclement weather days are used, those instructional days must be made up using other days such as fall break, winter break, spring break or by extending the school year.